08.05.2018 | Update 01.10.2020

 Exceptions to the collective employment agreement

 The L-GAV contains exceptions for managers, directors and their family members in addition to various types of businesses, such as canteens which only cater for the companies’ own staff.
 They could all be insured under better conditions.
-“Many senior staff don’t even know that this is possible,” explains Martin Smith, “but special pension plans actually make real sense for senior management.”
+“Many senior staff don’t even know that this is possible,” explains Joel Levi, “but special pension plans actually make real sense for senior management.”

 Find out more about our solutions for hospitality trades